-STFC agrees with this recommendation and this is why, together with EPSRC, it has administered a new UKRI post-doctoral fellowships scheme, the Stephen Hawking Fellowships, which are targeted at independent post-doctoral researchers.
-This is in addition to the relatively new UKRI Future Leader Fellowships and the existing Ernest Rutherford Fellowships for more established researchers.
+STFC agrees with this recommendation and this is why, together with EPSRC, it has administered a new UKRI postdoctoral fellowships scheme, the Stephen Hawking Fellowships, which are targeted at independent postdoctoral researchers.
+This is in addition to the relatively new UKRI Future Leaders Fellowships and the existing Ernest Rutherford Fellowships for more established researchers.
 The success and balance achieved by this significantly enhanced set of fellowship schemes will be monitored via the Education, Training and Careers Committee (ETCC) and any remaining gaps considered in the context of available funding.

 STFC should explore developing and enhancing links with industry through fellowships, thus supporting skills development.

-STFC notes this recommendation and recognises that the UKRI Future Leadership Fellowships are explicitly geared to enable industrial participation and tenure.
+STFC notes this recommendation and recognises that the UKRI Future Leaders Fellowships are explicitly geared to enable industrial participation and tenure.

 A clear career structure for research infrastructure and software engineers and project managers should be established by STFC, in analogy with the Concordat to Support the Career Development of Researchers.

 STFC notes this recommendation and will introduce a pilot scheme of research software engineering in the financial year 2020-21 if funding allows, to help universities establish appropriate career structures.
 Expansion in this area will be dependent on the outcome of the CSR.